brillout/wildcard-api/docs/readme.template.md

 ## Learning Material

-Material to learn more about RPC and Wildcard.
+Material to learn more about RPC and Telefunc.

 ###### RPC